srisuahs/Word2Vec-from-Scratch-GPU/README.md

 * **Cells to Run:** Click **"Run All"** at the top of the notebook.
 The first cell will handle all installations and data downloads automatically.

 #### Scenario B: Evaluation & Visualization Only (Using Pre-trained Vectors)
 This is the recommended workflow for quickly exploring the project's results.
-This assumes the provided `word_vectors.npy` and `vocabulary.json` files are present in the repository.
+This assumes the `word_vectors.npy` and `vocabulary.json` files are already created using the code.

 1.  **Run Cell 1 ("Project Setup and Data Automation"):** This will install all required Python packages.
 You can ignore the data download messages if the files are already present.
 2.  **SKIP** all the cells for data processing and model training (Cells under headings 1, 2, and 3).